Please note application cycle is NOW CLOSED!

-- Three letters of recommendation (must be sent directly by authors as a signed pdf letter)
+- Three letters of recommendation (emailed to us directly by authors as a signed pdf letter)

-- Official college and medical school (if applicable) transcript(s)
+- Official college, graduate and/or medical school transcript(s)

-All Required Supporting Materials must be received by our office by Friday, February 15, 2013.
+All required supporting Materials must be received by Friday, February 14, 2014.
 It is your responsibility to ensure that they are received by this date in our office.
-Once we consider your application complete, you will receive a confirmation email from email@example.com upon receipt.
+Once we consider your application complete, you will receive a confirmation email from SRTP@mgh.harvard.edu.